TiWo2012/ignitionvim/README.md

 every thing in the repo are just my personal configs but you can send me PR and Isuess if someting doesn't work for you.
 I have no problem with it.

-'someone pls fix the splashscreen.'

 ## Features

-- **Minimal Setup**: This configuration focuses on providing only the core features and plugins needed for a productive Neovim experience for c/c++.
 - **Streamlined Navigation**: Includes key mappings and plugins for efficient file navigation and buffer management.
 - **Sensible Defaults**: Applies a set of sensible default settings to enhance the Neovim experience.
 - **Customizable**: You can easily modify the configuration to suit your preferences and needs.